-A marine ecological inspection was undertaken of the intertidal area at Back Beach on 18 January 2019.
+A marine ecological inspection was undertaken of the intertidal area at Back Beach on 28 March 2022.

-An intertidal reef area is present at the north eastern end of Back Beach at the base of Paritutu Rock.
-The outer landward edges of the reef are subject to fluctuating levels of sand, and during this inspection there was substantial sand build up at the top end of the reef.
-Further down the shore, rocks and boulders were exposed.
+An area of intertidal reef is present at the north-eastern end of Back Beach at the base of Paritutu Rock.
+The landward edges of the reef are subject to fluctuating levels of sand inundation.
+During this inspection, sand cover appeared similar to the previous year, however, it was apparent that sand build-up had increased in the middle of the bay; further burying the western flank of the intertidal reef (Photo 1).

-One obvious groundwater seep was observed flowing down the cliffs to the south west of Paritutu Rock.
-However, due to a large congregation of Red-billed gulls at the same end of the beach, the seep could not be approached for further observation without distressing the birds.
-The seep flowed across the beach (through the congregation of birds) and over the reef before reaching the sea.
+A steady groundwater seep was observed flowing down the cliffs to the south west of Paritutu Rock (approximately 30 m from the beach access).
+The seep flowed down the beach and around the exposed reef before entering the sea.